 The Basic Screenwriting Formula

-All screenplays follow a general formula, and they follow it perhaps a little more closely than other storytelling media because of, among other things, time.
+All screenplays (believe it or not, even the idiosyncratic ones) follow a broad formula, and they follow it perhaps a little more closely than other storytelling media because of, among other things, time.

 As Robert McKee puts it: